-Lean thinking is a habit
+Lean is a way of thinking.

 Teachers say a student must practice something at least 17 times to learn and become a habit.
 Wouldn’t it be great if we didn’t have to practice?